Edward-jiang495/Final_Project/README.md

     * Display time remaining
     * Display score
     * Display if player beat PR
     * Display if room has been completed
-        * Special text if it is their first completion
     * Replay button
-    * Exit button